AbstractClass/CloudPrivs/README.md

 ```
 Options:
   -v, --verbose                Show failed and errored tests in the output
-  --parallel / --no-parallel   Should run in parallel, max threads is 15
-                               [default: parallel]
   -s, --services TEXT          Only test the given services instead of all
                                available services
   -p, --profile TEXT           The name of the AWS profile to scan, if not